brett03112/flexbox-wireframe-practice/README.md

 - Optimized spacing for smaller screens
 - Non-scalable viewport to prevent unwanted zooming

+## Desktop Optimization

+The layout adapts to desktop screens (min-width: 768px) with:

+- Two-column layout for main content and aside sections
+- Reordered elements using Flexbox order property
+- Proportional widths (68% for main content, 28% for aside)
+- Equal height for main content and aside sections
+- Consistent spacing between all elements

 ## Learning Outcomes

 This project demonstrates:

-- How to structure a mobile layout using semantic HTML
+- How to structure a responsive layout using semantic HTML
 - Effective use of Flexbox for responsive layouts
-- Implementation of a design from a wireframe reference
+- Implementation of a design from wireframe references
 - Consistent spacing and styling across components
 - Mobile-first design principles
+- Using media queries to create responsive breakpoints
+- Adapting layouts for different screen sizes